DONOR RETENTION | If You Love Someone—Don’t Let Them Go!

 Even as our donor bases get bigger, we never staff up accordingly.
 I think back to when I worked at a charity who had about 500 donors.
 We knew many of those people personally and would write messages on their thank-you letters.
 When that charity’s donor base grew to 1,000, I don’t think they doubled their donor relations staff.
 What about when it grew to 5,000?
 10,000?
 20,000?
 Last I heard, they still only had 2-3 people building relationships with all those donors.

-Now, the promise of database-marketing was that we could talk “almost one-to-one” with thousands and thousands of people.
+Now, the promise of database-marketing was that we could talk “almost one-to-one” with thousands of people.
 And that is (almost) true for appeals.
 (Please add extra tailoring for your monthlies, mid-levels, legacy donors and “super loyals.”)
-But what about the other part of the equation – keeping in mind our lovely grandmothers?
-Proper stewardship takes a more personal touch.
+But what about the other part of the equation—keeping in touch with donors and valuing them when we’re NOT asking for money.
+Relationship-building takes a more personal touch.
 Which means more people.

-More folks are needed in data, and more folks are needed in stewardship.
-There are great resources around to help you quantify these truths if you need to make a financial argument to your board, management team or purse-string-holders.
+There are great resources around to help you make a financial argument to your board, management team or purse-string-holders.
 I’m thinking of audits that show second gift rates, retention rates and long-term value.
-The first person I'd talk to about this is Sam Laprade at Gryphon Fundraising.
-I’m also thinking about the modelling that shows how a 10% boost in year one retention can mean at least a 50% increase in long-term value.
+The first person I’d speak to about this, is Sam Laprade at Gryphon Fundraising.
+I’m also thinking about modelling that shows how a 10% boost in year one retention can mean at least a 50% increase in long-term value.

-Now, look.
-It’s been a long January.
+It’s been a long winter and it’s not over yet.
 So, to end on a happy note, just imagine how great this year could be by making some fundamental changes to value our data folks and our amazing donor-facing staff—truly the “hidden gold” of our organizations, and all our endeavours.

 Lynne Boardman has spent 25 years creating successful individual giving programs for charities in both Canada and the UK.
 Her work has spanned health care, international development, human rights, education and environmental causes.
 Co-founder of the podcast, Raise and Shine, Lynne is the Managing Director of HMA, and speaks, strategizes and writes about legacy fundraising whenever there is someone nearby to listen. lynne@harveymckinnon.com.